ApolloAuto/apollo/docs/quickstart/apollo_1_0_quick_start_developer.md

 # Introduction

 It is assumed that you have read and performed the instructions in the companion guide, the *Apollo 1.0 Quick Start Guide*, to set up the basic environment.
 Use this guide to build your own version of the Apollo Kernel, the ROS, and Apollo.
-There are also instructions on how to release your own Apollo container to others who might want to build on what you have developed.
+There are also instructions on how to build your own Apollo container to others who might want to build on what you have developed.
 It is strongly recommended that you build all of the components (Apollo Kernel, ROS, and Apollo) in the Apollo pre-specified dev Docker container.

 # Build the Apollo Kernel